planttheidea/fast-equals/README.md

 _**NOTE**: `Map` implementations compare equality for both keys and value.
 When using a custom comparator and comparing equality of the keys, the iteration index is provided as both `indexOrKeyA` and `indexOrKeyB` to help use-cases where ordering of keys matters to equality._

+#### unknownTagComparators

+If you want to compare objects that have a custom `@@toStringTag`, you can provide a map of the custom tags you want to support via the `unknownTagComparators` option.
+See [this recipe]('./recipes/special-objects.md) for an example.

 #### Recipes

 Some recipes have been created to provide examples of use-cases for `createCustomEqual`.
 Even if not directly applicable to the problem you are solving, they can offer guidance of how to structure your solution.